Satya0066/Chatbot-using-python-flask-and-javascript/README.md

 # Chatbot Deployment with Flask and JavaScript

-In this tutorial i deploy the chatbot I created with Flask and JavaScript.
+In this tutorial i deployed the chatbot which I created with python,Flask and JavaScript.

 This gives 2 deployment options:
 - Deploy within Flask app with jinja2 template